 2.1.
 Materials

-A selection of silica substrates has been studied here; three hydrophobic fumed silica powders and two silica dispersions, as in Error!
-Reference source not found..
+A selection of silica substrates has been studied here; three hydrophobic fumed silica powders and two silica dispersions, as in Table 1.

 Table 1.
-List of silica powders used to perform the experiments.
+List of silica substrates used to perform the experiments.
 The particle size for Ludox SM30 and IPA-ST is provided by the manufacturers.